circuitscan/cli/README.md

 Options:
   -p, --protocol <protocol>             Specify the protocol: groth16 (default), fflonk, plonk (overrides circomkit.json if available)
-  -k, --proving-key <provingKey>        Specify the proving key url (optional, for Groth16 trusted setups) -v, --circom-version <circomVersion>  Specify the Circom version (e.g. "v2.1.8") -i, --instance <memorySize>           Specify the memory (GB) of compiler instance: 4 for testing (default: 10GB lambda, faster init for small circuits)
+  -k, --proving-key <provingKey>        Specify the proving key filename or url (optional, for Groth16 trusted setups).
+Must be https hosted if >6 MB
+  -v, --circom-version <circomVersion>  Specify the Circom version (e.g. "v2.1.8") -i, --instance <memorySize>           Specify the memory (GB) of compiler instance: 4, 8, 16, 32, 64, 128, 256, 384, 512 (default: 10GB lambda, faster init for small circuits)
+  -r, --resume <requestId>              In case of errors during compilation, reattach to a job and attempt a new verification.
+Overrides all other options.
-  -l, --localhost <localPort>           Use a circom compiler container running on a specific port -h, --help                            display help for command
+  -h, --help                            display help for command

 ```